noelc-s/website/_posts/2022-03-29-MultiRateControl.md

 [Link to full-length paper](https://arxiv.org/pdf/2204.00152.pdf)

 The following discussion is meant to be a more illustrative exposition of the methodology employed in the paper: [Multi-Rate Planning and Control of Uncertain Nonlinear Systems:
-Model Predictive Control and Control Lyapunov Functions](https://arxiv.org/pdf/2204.00152.pdf)
+Model Predictive Control and Control Lyapunov Functions](https://arxiv.org/pdf/2204.00152.pdf), while answering some potential questions that may arise.

 ### Table of Contents
 {: .no_toc}